prototype74/HyperUBot/README.md

 > Licensed under [DBADPL-B](https://github.com/nunopenim/DBADPL-B)

-# Reminder to make an instalation guide and add Termux support too.
+## Reminder to make an instalation guide and add Termux support too.
 Maybe Heroku

+## Also reminder to add special thanks, contributors and translators!